Learn how to freeze strawberries so you can enjoy them all year long! Whole strawberries, halved, or chopped, this easy method works for all of them.

 Step 4: Freezing strawberries.

 At this point, your strawberries are ready to be put into the freezer!
-You don’t need to do anything special – just get them in there and leave them alone for at least a couple hours.
+You don’t need to do anything special – just get them in there and leave them alone for at least a couple of hours.

-Step 5: Storing the frozen strawberries.
+Step 5: Store the frozen strawberries.

 Frozen strawberries will last 6 months or more in the freezer.